The Treatment Of Kidney Disease

-The right treatment depends of the precise type of kidney failure, the degree of kidney damage that has occurred and the point in the disease process when a diagnosis is made.
+The right treatment depends on the precise type of kidney failure, the degree of kidney damage that has occurred and the point in the disease process when a diagnosis is made.
 Steroids are effective for some kidney diseases like minimal change GN.
 Prescription drugs are used to treat several kinds of kidney diseases.
-Lupus nephritis, for example, is treated using a combination of anti-inflammatory and immuno-suppressant drugs.*
+Lupus nephritis, for example, is treated using a combination of anti-inflammatory and immune-suppressant drugs.*

 Renal Failure And End-Stage Renal Disease

 Renal failure (kidney failure) is a term used to describe any loss of kidney function.
 The term used to describe total or near-total kidney failure is end-stage renal disease (ESRD).
 People suffering from ESRD need a more aggressive form of treatment.
 To stay alive, a person with ESRD must receive a kidney transplant or go on dialysis.**

 Why Contact Kurzban Kurzban Tetzeli And Pratt P.A.

 Our attorneys have established a reputation for tenacity and an impressive record of success in medical malpractice cases involving kidney disease.
 Even if you signed a disclaimer, waiver or acknowledgement of the risks prior to receiving treatment, you may still be eligible to seek compensation for personal injury or the wrongful death of a loved one.
 These documents typically do not relieve doctors or other medical professionals of the obligation to provide an acceptable level of care.

 * This information has been gathered from the official website for the Kidney and Urology Foundation of America